PSUmodeling/MM-PIHM/README.md

-PIHM-MF
+MM-PIHM
 =======

-The Penn State Integrated Hydrologic Model with multi-functional modules
+The Penn State Integrated Hydrologic Model with multi-modules The sweetest PIHM, ever!